sitWolf/capstone/README.md

 ## Preparation

 ### Database
-Create a database (e.g., an AWS RDS Postgres database).
-Include the credentials in the
+* Create a database (e.g., an AWS RDS Postgres database).
+* Create a Kubernetes cluster.
+This repository provides instructions for deploying an AWS EKS cluster.
+For the instructions, refer to section [Repository content](https://github.com/sitWolf/capstone#repository-content).
+The workflow contained here assumes that the user that created the cluster is the same user that wished to connect to the cluster.
+When this is not the case, AWS will raise errors.

 ### Variables
 Create an EC2 Key Pair.
 Write down the key-pair name.
 You will need it later when setting up environment variables (under KEYNAME).